VastSea0/VastSea0/README.md

 ## 👨‍💻 About Me
 I'm a self-taught developer from Kahramanmaraş, Türkiye.
-My passions include software, philosophy, mythology, history, and music.
+My passions include software, philosophy, linguistics, and music.
-I spend my time writing code, reading books, listening to music, and learning new things.
+I spend my time writing code, reading books, listening to music, writing poems, and learning new things.
 I value curiosity, creativity, and the joy of discovery.

 ---